GenesysCloudBlueprints/email-aws-comprehend-blueprint/blueprint/index.md

 The following illustration highlights these steps in the workflow:

 1. A customer sends an email to your call center.
-2. The Architect inbound email flow uses a Genesys Cloud data action to invoke a REST-based service that sends the email body and subject to the REST service for classification. ***QUESTION: Is this a data action or a data action integration***?
+2. The Architect inbound email flow uses a Genesys Cloud data action to invoke a REST-based service that sends the email body and subject to the REST service for classification.
 3. The Amazon API Gateway, an AWS service, exposes the REST service.
 The gateway forwards the request to an AWS Lambda to process the classification request.
 Lambda invokes the Amazon Comprehend classifier endpoint to classify the contents of the email body in real time.
 If the Lambda is able to classify the email at a 75 percent confidence or better level, it returns one of these three categories back to the email flow: 401K, IRA, or 529.
-If the classifier can't reach this level of confidence, then it returns an empty string
+If the classifier can't reach this level of confidence, then it returns an empty string.
 4. The Architect flow receives the classification, looks up the corresponding queue name, and then routes the email to the targeted queue.
 If the flow receives an empty string, it routes the email to a general support queue.
 5. After an agent receives the email, they respond to the customer directly from Genesys Cloud.